k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 **New article**

 #### How Do I Save a Flow as an Actor?

-In some cases you may prefer to package a Flow object and use it as an inner flow to avoid complex flows with a huge number of step or to enable a reuse of an inner flow in different flows.

-For example:

-- Define an inner flow for error handling.

-To enable a reuse of a Flow object you need to save it as Actor:
+An Actor can be saved and be added as an inner flow to another flow, for example as an inner flow for handling errors.
+Actors can also be reused in other flows, for example to avoid complex flows with multiple steps.

-- Click **Actions** in the tool bar > Save as Actor.

-The newly created Actor Type can be added to any flow.
+To save an Actor, click **Actions** in the toolbar and select **Save as Actor**.
+The new Actor can be added to any flow.

 [Click for more information about inner flows.](add a link).